Headshot

 Prior to joining Penn, she was a Research Fellow at the Oxford Internet Institute (2008-2013).
 She completed her doctoral degree in Nuffield College (University of Oxford) and her undergraduate studies at the University of Barcelona.

-Her research agenda lies at the intersection of computational social science and political communication.
-Her applied research looks at how online networks and algorithmic curation shape exposure to information, with implications for how we think about political engagement, mobilization dynamics, information diffusion, and the consumption of news.
+Her research agenda lies at the intersection of computational social science, political communication, and the analysis of networks.
+Her applied research looks at how online networks and algorithmic curation shape exposure to information, with implications for how we think about collaboration, political engagement, mobilization dynamics, information diffusion, and the consumption of news.

-Her articles have appeared in journals like PNAS, Nature, Science, Political Communication, The Journal of Communication, and Social Networks, among others.
+Her articles have appeared in journals like PNAS, Nature, Science, Political Communication, Journal of Communication, and Social Networks, among others.
 She is the author of the book Decoding the Social World (MIT Press, 2017) and co-editor of The Oxford Handbook of Networked Communication (OUP, 2020).
-She serves as Associate Editor for The International Journal of Press/Politics, Social Networks, and EPJ Data Science.
-From 2020 to 2022 she served at the Board of Reviewing Editors for Science.
-She is a member of the National Academies Standing Committee on Advancing Science Communication.
+She also wrote the book El Vuelco with El País journalist Jordi Pérez Colomé.
+The book will be published in May 2026 with Deusto-Planeta.

 Education